 If you are having difficulties connecting your Venmo account to your bank, the most likely culprit is a switch in banks.

 You can provide your account number (if possible), date of issue, and username if available.
-Furthermore, let them know what has been happening so far- including any steps that you have already taken and any other information that might be helpful in resolving the issue quickly.
+Furthermore, let them know what has been happening so far- including any steps that you have already taken and any other information that might help resolve the issue quickly.

 If you’re having issues with Venmo connecting with your bank, don’t worry – this article will help you fix the issue.